 - What to include in your Terms & Conditions

-- Adding in your own Terms & Conditions
+- Adding in your own Terms & Conditions on individual events

 - How the customer views Terms & Conditions